sdam-au/EDH_ETL/README.md

 The scripts  access the dataset via API, tranform it into a JSON, merge these data  with some other data, and save the outcome to SDAM project directory in sciencedata.dk.
 If you are unable to access the sciencedata.dk, please contact us at sdam.cas@list.au.dk.
 A separate Python package ```sddk``` was created specifically for this purpose, see https://github.com/sdam-au/sddk.
 If you want to save the dataset in your preferred location, the scripts need to be modified.

 ## Data
-**The final dataset** produced by the scripts in this repo is called `EDH_utf8` and is located in our project datastorage on `sciencedata.dk`.
-To access this file, you either need a sciencedata.dk account and an access to `SDAM_root` folder, owned by Vojtěch Kaše, or you have to rerun all scripts on your own.
-Here is path to the file on sciencedata.dk:
+**The final dataset** produced by the scripts in this repo is called `EDH_utf8.json` and is located in our project datastorage on `sciencedata.dk`.
+To access this file, you either need a sciencedata.dk account and an access to `SDAM_root` folder (owned by Vojtěch Kaše), or you have to rerun all scripts on your own.
+Here is a path to the file on sciencedata.dk:

 `SDAM_root/SDAM_data/EDH/EDH_utf8.json`

 Alternatively, you can also use `SDAM_root/SDAM_data/EDH/EDH_inscriptions_rich.json`.
 It is the same, just using a different encoding.

-To upload these data into python as a pandas dataframe, you can use this
+To upload these data into python as a pandas dataframe, you can use this (using th [sddk](https://pypi.org/project/sddk/) package):

 ```python
 !pip install sddk